smarchini/hybrid-fenwick-tree/README.md

 Fenwick tree with a classical node layout.
 All those trees are available under the `hft::fenwick` namespace.

-## Hybird Fenwick tree
+## Hybrid Fenwick tree

-The hybird Fenwick tree is a way to combine two different implementations of the Fenwick tree data structures defined above.
+The hybrid Fenwick tree is a way to combine two different implementations of the Fenwick tree data structures defined above.
 This way, you can take advantage of the benefits of different compression strategies and different layouts.
 This data structure is split in two parts: a *Top* and *Bottom*.
-When you are building an hybird Fenwick tree, always remember:
+When you are building an hybrid Fenwick tree, always remember:
 - if you wanna use two different node layouts, pick *level-ordered* (**L**) for the *Top* and the *classical* (**F**) for the *Bottom*;
 - if you wanna use two different types of compression, choose an *higher* level